oobecomau/desktop.gov.au/docs/blueprint/platform.md

 At the time of writing App Governance is in [Public Preview](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/announcing-public-preview-of-app-governance/ba-p/2543768).

-App Governance Design Decisions for all agencies and implementation types.
+App Governance Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---